glianeuronc123/eligible-java/README.md

 ### Parameters overwrite

-On each api call, you can overwrite the api key or the test parameter:
+On each API call, you can overwrite the API key or the test parameter:

 ```java
 RequestOptions requestOptions = new RequestOptionsBuilder()